 Her Agenda: Being a professor at Stony Brook, do you feel there are any improvements to be made to the way students are prepared for the real world?

 Vivian Zhang: I don’t think that colleges prepare students well for the job market, because the curriculum is designed a year ahead of time to really teach it, so it’s hard to keep close with the industry trends.
 Most schools have a long life cycle to launch a course and teach it repeatedly.
 A few schools like Stanford, they teach new technology with very short turnaround time.
 They’ll have a student write a book on C++, and then come in and teach that course the next semester.
 I think that’s something graduate schools should work towards and put resources towards too.

 Her Agenda: What prompted you to start the NYC Data Science bootcamp?
 What did you hope to accomplish?

 Vivian Zhang: It’s something I never planned, I don’t have any teacher or instructor in my family.
 Initially, I was teaching data science in meetups and my meetups got really popular.
-So I got 45 companies to sponsor my meetups including big names like Microsoft and McKenzie.
+So I got 45 companies to sponsor my meetups including big names like Microsoft and McKinsey.
 So I asked them why they do that, and they said they wanted their employees to take the workshop and get trained.
 And that’s how I started my business, I have corporate training and help individuals right away.
 I think data science is one of the most exciting fields to get into at this period of time.
 It’s really exciting for me because you can predict things, it’s like gambling but you’re gambling with concrete proof.
 You help businesses grow, you help decision makers make better decisions, and better allocate resources – I just find it fascinating.

 Her Agenda: Now I know the bootcamp prefers students to have a Master’s or PhD in STEM, but how can someone with a bachelors in a non-STEM field build a more competitive application?